Building a budget

 • Debt repayments, including personal loans and hire purchases.

 Again, remember to think about your expenditure across the whole year.
 Christmas, for example, only comes round once a year but can be an expensive time, and so it’s important to factor it into your monthly budget.
-Divide the amount you spend by twelve to get a monthly amount (e.g. if you spend £200 on Christmas, this would be about £16.75 per month).
+Divide the amount you spend by twelve to get a monthly amount (e.g. if you spend £200 on Christmas, then you would need to save about £16.75 per month).

 Tip